 How many appeals are successful?

 Due to the very limited circumstances for a successful infant class appeal, only a small number succeed.
-In the last 3 complete academic years (excluding 2020 to 2021) the success rate was as follows:

 - 2021 to 2022: 82 infant class appeals were heard, of which 1 were successful